DevExpress-Examples/reporting-react-integrate-web-document-viewer/Readme.md

 Perform the following steps to run this example:

-1. Open the back-end project solution (**ServerSideApp.sln**) in Visual Studio and run the project.
+1. Open the back-end project solution (*ServerSideApp/ServerSideApp.sln*) in Visual Studio and run the project.
-2. Navigate to the **Jreact-document-viewer** folder that is the client part's root folder.
+2. Navigate to the *react-document-viewer* folder that is the client part's root folder.
 3. Open the console and run the following command:

     ```npm install```